 In Part 2 of the Year 12 English Study Guide, we explain the purpose of Module A: Textual Conversations.
 We explain how to address the expectations of the NESA rubric so you can write Band 6 comparative responses.

-The new HSC is here, and you’ve got to study it.
-But what do you need to do for these Modules?
-And what are they really about?
-In this Post, we’ll explore the New Module A: Textual Conversations and give you a detailed breakdown of what the Module requirements are and what the Syllabus outline really means.
+In this post, we’ll explore the new Module A: Textual Conversations and give you a detailed breakdown of what the Module requirements are and what the Syllabus outline really means.

 For Module A: Textual Conversations, you will study a pair of texts.
 These texts will share a direct intertextual relationship.